Anivice/yogabook1-halo-keyboard/README.md

 both emulated keyboard and existing touchpad.
 You need to have your desktop environment ignore the touchpad to use the driver properly.
-You CANNOT have libinput ignore the touchpad, as the driver depends on libinput's signals to detect key presses.
+You CANNOT have `libinput` ignore the touchpad, as the driver depends on `libinput`'s signals to detect key presses.

 **NOTE: GNOME >= 48**

 GNOME >= 48 is not supported.
-GNOME cannot specifically ignore one input device (like any other DE) under wayland, and since it deprecated X11, you cannot disable the touchscreen signal in Wayland without completely nuke the device.
+GNOME cannot specifically ignore one input device (like any other DE) under Wayland, and since it has already long deprecated X11, you cannot disable the touchscreen signal in Wayland without completely nuke the device.
-Disable input signal in libinput will disable everyone's ability to see the device, including this driver.
+Disabling the input signal in `libinput` (using udev rules) will disable everyone's ability to see the device, including this driver.
-As a result, GNOME >= 48 cannot use this keyboard (under any circumstances, ever, and will never be fixed).
+As a result, GNOME >= 48 cannot use this keyboard (under any circumstances, ever, and could & will never be fixed).
 If you plan to install a modern distro, consider KDE instead.

 ## Is it suitable for daily use?